SyedaliHOH/ctfrecki/README.md

 ## Update 1.3:

-Added -p option
+Added the -p option to specify a specific port for scanning.

-Made 2 different files one for ctf(ctfrecon) and other for general recon(recon) Made ctfrecon more faster and efficient
+Implemented two different files: ctfrecon for CTF-specific recon and recon for general recon.

+Enhanced the speed and efficiency of ctfrecon for improved performance.